Kopano-dev/konnect/README.md

 ### Optional build dependencies

-Some optional build dependencies are required for linting and continous integration.
+Some optional build dependencies are required for linting and continuous integration.
 Those tools are mostly used by make to perform various tasks and are expected to be found in your $PATH.